MF-LAL: Drug Compound Generation Using Multi-Fidelity Latent Space Active Learning: Experimental details

 \subsection{Oracles}

 For all oracles, we estimated the cost (for the baselines that require it) using the average run time over 10 samples with random input compounds.
-We also computed the ROC-AUC (shown below) of each oracle for the BRD4(2) target to confirm that the higher cost oracles are more accurate.
-To do this, we generated a dataset of known active and presumed inactive compounds for BRD4(2), and then ran each oracle on all of the compounds.
-The actives were retrieved from the BRD4(2) target from BindingDB with $K_i<10 \mu M$, and the inactives were generated using DUD-E \citep{mysinger2012directory}.
-As expected, the ROC-AUC increases with higher fidelity, as well as the computational cost.
+We also computed the ROC-AUC (shown below) of each oracle for the BRD4(2) and c-MET targets to confirm that the higher cost oracles are more accurate.
+To do this, we generated a dataset of 32 known active and presumed inactive compounds for BRD4(2) and c-MET, and then ran each oracle on all of the compounds.
+The actives were retrieved from the BRD4(2)/c-MET target from BindingDB with $K_i<10 \mu M$, and the inactives were generated using DUD-E \citep{mysinger2012directory}.
+As expected, for both targets, the ROC-AUC increases with higher fidelity, as well as the computational cost.
+This shows that the higher cost oracles are indeed more accurate, and so the hierarchy of fidelities we use is sensible and applicable to multi-fidelity learning.

-\paragraph{Linear regression (cost: 0.1s, ROC-AUC: 0.59)} We used BRD4(2) and, separately, c-MET data from BindingDB \citep{liu2007bindingdb} to train a simple linear regression model.
+\paragraph{Linear regression (cost: 0.1s, ROC-AUC BRD4(2): 0.59, c-MET: 0.68)} We used BRD4(2) and, separately, c-MET data from BindingDB \citep{liu2007bindingdb} to train a simple linear regression model.
 The input to the model was 2048-bit Morgan fingerprints, and the output was the experimental binding energy in $K_i$, converted to kcal/mol.

-\paragraph{AutoDock4 (cost: 4s, ROC-AUC: 0.65)} We prepared the AutoDock4 grid files using AutoDockTools \citep{morris2009autodock4}.
+\paragraph{AutoDock4 (cost: 4s, ROC-AUC BRD4(2): 0.73, c-MET: 0.72)} We prepared the AutoDock4 grid files using AutoDockTools \citep{morris2009autodock4}.
 Arbitrary ligands were prepared using obabel \citep{o2011open} with pH 7.4 and gasteiger partial charges.
 We used AutoDock-GPU \citep{santos2021accelerating}, a GPU-accelerated version of AutoDock4, for all computation.
 For each ligand, we performed 20 random restarts and selected the minimum predicted energy.

-\paragraph{Ensembled AutoDock4 (cost: 44s, ROC-AUC: 0.70)} Same as above, except we used the minimum energy from 8 separate AutoDock4 runs using the same ligand and each of the following protein crystal structures (listed as PDB IDs): \texttt{5ues, 5uet, 5uev, 5uez, 5uf0, 5uvs, 5uvy, 5uvz} for BRD4(2), and \texttt{2wd1, 4deg, 4dei, 4r1v, 5eob} for c-MET
+\paragraph{Ensembled AutoDock4 (cost: 44s for BRD4(2) and 68s for c-MET, ROC-AUC BRD4(2): 0.80, c-MET: 0.80)} Same as above, except we used the minimum energy from 8 separate AutoDock4 runs using the same ligand and each of the following protein crystal structures (listed as PDB IDs): \texttt{5ues, 5uet, 5uev, 5uez, 5uf0, 5uvs, 5uvy, 5uvz} for BRD4(2), and \texttt{2wd1, 4deg, 4dei, 4r1v, 5eob} for c-MET